 The UK is lucky enough to be one of 8 countries in the world to have a Legoland.
-Legoland UK is situated just 2 miles outside the town of Windsor and is easily accessible from London.
+Legoland UK is situated just 2 miles outside the town of Windsor and is easily accessible from London by car or train.

 Getting to Legoland Windsor

 Windsor & Eton is the nearest train station to Legoland.
 It’s on the Great Western Line and departs from London Paddington.
 The journey takes about 30 minutes and then from the train station you will need to take a bus to the Legoland Windsor Resort.
 Great Western has made the process as simple as possible by teaming up with local bus companies so that you buy a combined train and bus ticket to Legoland on their site.

 You can also take the train from London Waterloo on Southern Railway to Windsor & Eton in around 1 hour.

 The Legoland postcode for your SatNav is SL4 4AY although the resort is very clearly signposted from each of the main approaches.
 It will be easier to follow the brown signs.
 These are the exits you need to use from the main motorways.

 M25 – Junction 13

 Legoland Windsor parking costs £8 per day for standard parking and £16 per day for premium parking (closer to the entrance).